Amazon will start testing drones that will drop prescriptions on your doorstep, literally

 Walmart has also been working to expand its own drone deliveries.

-Amazon says its drones will fly as high as 120 meters, or nearly 400 feet, before slowly descending when they reach the customer’s home.
-The done will check to make sure the delivery zone is clear of pets, children or any other obstructions before dropping the package on a delivery marker.
+Also on Wednesday, Amazon unveiled a new drone called MK30 that, by the end of next year, will replace the drones it currently uses to delivery packages.
+The company says the new drone flies further, is smaller and quieter, and also has enhanced delivery capabilities.

-The company said it hopes to expand the program to other markets, but it has no time frame for that.
+Amazon has said its drones will fly as high as 120 meters, or nearly 400 feet, before slowly descending when they reach the customer’s home.
+The drone will check to make sure the delivery zone is clear of pets, children or any other obstructions before dropping the package on a delivery marker.

 Amazon has been growing its presence in health care for a few years now.